Chapter 10-Discipline and Terminations.

 (c) The Mayor, department head or supervisor has full discretion and authority to impose disciplinary action under City policy and the circumstances of the case.

-(e) The City may suspend an employee with pay, when the City places an employee on administrative leave, pending the results of any investigation or disciplinary action where factors such as public confidence, the safety of the employee or the efficient functioning of the City call for suspension.
+(d) The City may suspend an employee with pay, pending the results of an investigation or a disciplinary action, where factors such as public confidence, the safety of the employee or the efficient functioning of the City are implicated.

 (a) The City will immediately terminate any employee who commits a serious offense.
 The City defines the following type of behavior as a serious offense.